 - (optional )Add the peanuts and saute for 1-2 minutes while stirring continuously.
 When they are roasted, take out in a plate and set aside.

 - Add the curry leaves and green chili pepper.
-Then add the diced onions and stir well.
+Then, add the diced onions and stir well.
 Saute for a minute.

-- Add turmeric, salt, sugar and poha to the pan.
-Mix gently, until all the poha gets the yellow turmeric color.
+- Add turmeric, salt, sugar, and poha to the pan.
+Mix gently until all the poha gets the yellow turmeric color.
 Change to low heat and cover the pan for 2 minutes.
 This helps to heat the poha.

-- Turn off heat and open the lid.
+- Turn off the heat and open the lid.
 Sprinkle lime juice, add back the roasted peanuts (if using).

-- You can taste test, and adjust salt as needed.
+- You can taste test and adjust salt as needed.
 Garnish with cilantro leaves and any optional garnishes.

 Awesome, tasty recipe!!